Harrison Browne: Buffalo Beauts

 Browne signed a professional contract with the Buffalo Beauts of the newly formed NWHL on August 29, 2015.
 In the 2015–16 season, he played in 18 games, scored 5 goals and had 12 points.
 He played in 5 games in the NWHL postseason, scoring 2 goals and 2 assists.

 On May 14, 2016, Browne signed a second one-year contract with the Beauts.
 In October 2016, Browne came out publicly as a transgender man and thus became the first openly transgender athlete in professional American hockey; he had previously privately disclosed his gender identity to coaches while playing at Maine.
 Browne stated that he would not hormonally transition until the end of his professional playing career, as the hormones involved in female-to-male gender transition violate anti-doping regulations.

 Playing for Team Kessel, Browne scored two goals at the 2nd NWHL All-Star Game.

 On March 14, 2017, Browne announced he would be retiring from the NWHL at the end of the season to begin hormone replacement therapy and continue his gender transition in privacy.
 On March 19, 2017, Browne won the Isobel Cup with the Buffalo Beauts, becoming the first openly transgender athlete to win a national championship on a team sport.

 Metropolitan Riveters

 On August 7, 2017, he announced he would be putting his retirement on hold and would instead return for the 2017–18 season with the Metropolitan Riveters.
 On April 25, 2018, Browne won the NWHL championship with the Metropolitan Riveters in the team's first Isobel Cup win.

 On April 30, 2018, Browne again announced his retirement from the NWHL.

-International play
+International

 Browne played for Team Canada at the 2011 World U18 Championship, winning the silver medal.